Pakistan releases another 100 Indian fishermen as good will gesture

-KARACHI: Pakistan on Sunday released another one hundred Indian fishermen from Malir Jail Karachi as a goodwill gesture, Radio Pakistan reported.
+On April 14, Pakistan had released 100 Indian fishermen from Malir Jail Karachi as a goodwill gesture, Radio Pakistan had reported.

 The fishermen were arrested for fishing illegally in Pakistani waters during various operations.

-The fishermen will be taken to Lahore through train where they would be handed over to the Indian authorities at Wagah Border on Monday (tomorrow).
+The fishermen were taken to Lahore through train where they were handed over to the Indian authorities at Wagah Border on April 15.

-Earlier on Monday, Pakistan decided to release 100 fishermen who were arrested by the PMSA over violating Pakistani waters.
+Earlier, Pakistan had decided to release 100 fishermen who were arrested by the PMSA over violating Pakistani waters.

 The government had earlier decided to release overall 360 Indian prisoners in April.
 After the first batch of 100 prisoners, remaining 260 fishermen will be released in phases.